liji3278/NvidiaRTX-LHRv2Unlocker/README.md

 <b>BIOS modification only</b>

-If your cards are mounted in operating system-based mining rigs like HiveOs, you can edit the BIOS from a file.
+If your cards are mounted in mining rigs with Linux based OS like HiveOs, you can edit the BIOS from a file.

 1. Select "Modifying the BIOS file"